leomeyer/OPDI/code/c/libraries/POCO/readme.txt

 > cd build/config
 > cp ARM-Linux RaspberryPi
 Edit the file RaspberryPi:
+In general settings, set the LINKMODE variable to BOTH (to create .a files for static linking):
+LINKMODE		?= BOTH
 In general settings, remove the lines starting with "STLPORT" and "OPENSSL" In general settings, change the tool (Note: this assumes that you are using the RaspberryPi cross compiler from Github mentioned above):
 TOOL = arm-linux-gnueabihf